Equity and Assessment

 These educators have insight into what we could be valuing across fields, and how student progress and performance can be reflected to increase student achievement.
 We have a rare, once-in-a-lifetime opportunity to rethink the role of high-stakes tests and shift the structure of accountability to one that incorporates true multiple measures, embraces diverse learning needs, and reflects the population of students we’re serving.

 Reflecting on our values and focusing our instruction on what will help students get engaged, stay engaged, and keep coming back day after day is where we should invest our time and energy.
-Our instruction will look different than it ever has before, but we have a unique opportunity to learn new skills, experiment, and return to “normal” a bit more evolved than when the pandemic began.
+After what we've been through, our instruction should look different than it did before.
+We have a unique opportunity to apply our new skills, refine what we've designed, and return to “normal” a bit more evolved than when the pandemic began.

 As we move closer to the end of the school year and approach the high-stakes testing season, we know educators are grappling with the question: to test prep or not to test prep?